 3. Arrive early

-Some articles suggest that one shouldn’t arrive at events too early because it’s awkward when there’s less people.
-Speaking as an introvert who is prone to feeling anxious at social events and who flat-out refuses to partake in public speaking, I wholeheartedly believe it’s beneficial to arrive early.
+Some articles suggest that one shouldn’t arrive at events too early because it’s awkward when fewer people.
+Speaking as an introvert who is prone to feeling anxious at social events and flat-out refuses to partake in public speaking, I wholeheartedly believe it’s beneficial to arrive early.
 It’s less intimidating than walking into a room packed full of strangers, and it’s easier to strike up a conversation with people before they’ve established themselves in a large group.
-There’s not as much competition early doors, people are more likely to approach you, and you’ll be more at ease by the time the room fills us.
+There’s not as much competition early doors; people are more likely to approach you, and you’ll be more at ease by the time the room fills us.
 Stand at the bar or next to the food – you can’t go wrong.

 4. Don’t try too hard

 And remember – everyone else is probably feeling self-conscious and nervous.
 By putting them at ease, you will make a good impression and build your credibility.
-When you get to know other people, you will likely discover you have more in common that you think.
+When you get to know other people, you will likely discover you have more in common than you think.
 You may even learn some useful tips or stumble upon a valuable opportunity to further your business.

 If you’re struggling, have a couple of questions at the ready, such as:

 If there’s alcohol at the event, don’t start necking it like there’s a new prohibition on the horizon.
 You can have a bit of sauce, sure, but pace yourself.
 One or two will do just nicely to put you at ease.
 You can swig as much as you like when you get home.
 If you drink too much at the event, your anxiety will be through the roof the next morning, and you’ll feel even worse.
 This will reinforce your fear of networking, and you’ll be reluctant to attend another event.
 If you’re feeling happy and having a super time, switch to soft drinks to maintain that current feeling.